 - 900 g all-purpose flour King Arthur All-Purpose flour recommended

 - 18 g instant yeast (see note 2)

 For the egg wash:

 - 1 egg and 1 tsp water or milk for egg wash

-- Mix all ingredients in a large bowl, cover and let the dough rest for 5 minutes.
+Mix all of the dough ingredients in a large bowl, cover and let the dough rest for 5 minutes.

-You can use active dry yeast, but it needs to be first dissolved in warm water with a little bit of sugar.
-Let it sit for 15 minutes until you see foam formed on top.
+You can use active dry yeast, but it needs to be first dissolved in warm water (about 100F - 110F) with a little bit of sugar.
+Let it sit for 10-15 minutes until you see foam formed on top.
 At this point the yeast is ready to be used.